Back

 Quick answers about the discussion section of CELPIP Listening.

 Three voices, eight questions, nine minutes total.
-Please build the column grid in the narrator's intro, mark stance shifts as they happen, and make Part 5 the section that catches everyone halfway through.
+Build the column grid in the narrator's intro, mark stance shifts as they happen, and Part 5 stops being the section that catches everyone halfway through.